BryanKoo/YoutubeEmbedUtils/README.md

   * /channel/ch_videos.tsv will be as the result of searching (when input file was /channel/ch.tsv)
     * it is also a tab separated value text file with utf-8 encoding.
     * utf-8 is the standard encoding of web resources nowadays and may be transcoded into ANSI manually.
-    * channel name, channel id, video title, video url, video image urls are listed in the file
+    * channel name, channel id, video title, video url, video image url are listed in the file for search_channel.py
+    * channel name, channel id, video title, video url, video length are listed in the file for scrape_channel.py

 ### Set relation between content/book and video by comparing titles
 * execute match_title.py to get mapping between contents and videos